The Impact of Australian Immigration Policies on the Trades Sector

 Visa Application Charge Increases

 From July 1, 2023, visa application charges have increased significantly, particularly for business innovation and investment visas.
-This may affect the inflow of skilled professionals and entrepreneurs, which could indirectly impact the trade sector.
+This may affect the inflow of skilled professionals and entrepreneurs, which could indirectly impact blue-collar jobs and the trade sector.

 New Visa for Pacific Migrants